linroger/FinanceCompendium/II. Economics/International/Globalization Lecture Notes Full/Chapter 6.md

 Let's relate our new insights back to the Heckscher-Ohlin model when only final goods are being traded (as in Chapters 4 and 5).
 The Stolper-Samuelson Theorem tells us that an economy's relatively abundant factor strictly gains from free trade in final goods whereas the relatively scarce factor strictly loses in real terms when the economy opens up.
 Suppose the home economy is relatively abundant in high-skilled labor.
 Then opening to free trade will raise the real income of the high-skilled domestic workers and widen the income gap between them and low-skilled domestic workers.
 In contrast, high-skilled labor the relatively scarce factor offshore.
 Free final-goods trade will therefore lower the real income of the high-skilled workers abroad and narrow the income gap between them and low-skilled workers there.
 The classic Heckscher-Ohlin model with two factors and two goods therefore predicts that free trade worsen income inequality in developed economies but shrinks the income gap in developing countries.
 In contrast, trade in intermediate inputs across multiple production stages in this Chapter completely overturns the prediction for low-skilled workers in developing countries.
 In other words, offshoring now predicts rising income inequality everywhere, including in developing countries.
 Over the past decades, income inequality went up indeed in many developing countries.

-# 6.3 Trade in Tasks
+## 6.3 Trade in Tasks

 So far, we have treated all workers with a given skill level as if they performed identical tasks on their jobs.
 That is unrealistic.
 Workers with the same training, such as economics majors say, perform different tasks on their jobs—ranging from client or supplier communication, to analysis or quality control, to planning or supervision.
 Do tasks matter for trade?
 Workers' efforts enter a production function, a classic economist might argue, their effort ultimately generates a tradable output, and that is that.

 Well, here are two examples.
 First think of doormen.
 Even though the tasks of a doorman may not require much schooling or extensive training, his job cannot be offshored.
 Now think of radiologists, who undergo a great deal of schooling and training.
 Radiology images can easily be sent around the globe and displayed remotely.
 That in fact is what increasingly happens; it is called teleradiology.
 Clinics and hospitals are taking the images and transmitting them to radiologists in countries with lower labor costs.
 In short, whether or not a job is easily offshored need not be related to the skills and education associated with it.
 In fact, examples like these have raised the concern that commonly well-paid jobs, and relatively well educated workers, may come under particular pressure from offshoring.
 Tasks matter.

 Researchers have identified a number of job features that may make it especially inexpensive to offshore a task.
 If the information to execute a task can be written down ("codified") in a set of instructions that are easy to follow, then the task should be relatively easy to offshore (Edward E. Leamer and Michael Storper 2001).
-Similarly, if a task involves many "routine" actions, then it should also be
+Similarly, if a task involves many "routine" actions, then it should also be relatively easy to offshore (Frank Levy and Richard J. Murnane 2004).
+Grossman and Rossi-Hansberg worked out some striking implications of this type of trade at varying contracting costs.

-# Fundamentals.
+### Fundamentals

 Key force: Varying offshoring costs by task (industry and country characteristics for goods)